ohjeffkuston/30-DAY-DEVOPS-CHALLENGE/Day5/README.md

 ├── requirements.txt          # Python dependencies
 ├── run_all.py        # Orchestrates the execution of all scripts
 ├── .env            # Environment variables file
-├── .gitignore      # Specifies files to ignore in version control

 ```

 # START HERE - Local